 Eligibility Criteria To Change Your Status In The U.S.:

-You may be eligible to apply for change of status in the U.S. if:
+Foreign nationals who are in the U.S. in valid nonimmigrant status are eligible to apply for change of status in the U.S. if:

 Who Is Not Eligible To Change Their Status In The U.S.?